 Senior Director of Restoration and Administration

 360-926-8814 | email@example.com

-Elsa Schwartz began her career with Restore America's Estuaries in 2000 as a manatee watch intern for Tampa Bay Watch, one of RAE's member organizations.
-In 2004, Elsa was reintroduced to RAE when she was hired to work at RAE's 3rd National Conference.
-Now as the senior director of restoration, Elsa manages RAE's national restoration program and the restoration projects undertaken by RAE's member groups each year.
+Elsa Schwartz began her career with the Restore America's Estuaries family in 2000 as a manatee watch intern for Tampa Bay Watch, one of RAE's member organizations.
+In 2004, Elsa was reintroduced to RAE when she was hired to work at RAE's 2nd National Conference.
+Now as the senior director of restoration, Elsa manages RAE's national restoration program and oversees the planning and logistics of the National Summit.
 Prior to working for RAE, Elsa worked in the San Juan Islands for the Samish Indian Nation, working on a variety of projects from salmon restoration to shorelines stabilization.

 Suzanne Giles Simon